 My eyes smile.
 The moment lingers.

-I push my fists deeper into my pockets and silently wish it were true.
+I push my fists deeper into my pockets.